Enables real-time matching of messages based on user-defined rules.

 Out-of-the-box Matching Rules

 The matching is driven by user-defined rules.
-The module is preset to cover Treasury and Securities messages, similar to SWIFT Accord.
+The module is preset to cover Treasury, Securities messages and Settlement reconciliation (similar to the discontinued SWIFT Accord).
 The rules are configured by API, and new rules can be added for any MT.

 It does not depend on the counterparty using the same reconciliation system.
 The module can be integrated and run as a standalone solution, pairing all your sent and received trade operations.